 The concept of the audience has been a topic of continued debate and discussion in the study of media and communication.
 In the twentieth century, fears around the propagandistic impact of media technologies on mass audiences led to criticism and censorship of media texts from a number of different theoretical and ideological perspectives.
-Alternative approaches to audiences however emphasised the active nature of ‘audiencing’, and researchers emphasised audience reception of media messages in their cultural and social contexts.
+However, alternative approaches to audiences have emphasised the active nature of ‘audiencing’, and researchers highlight audience reception of media messages in their cultural and social contexts.
 In the twenty-first century, the whole conception of the audience has been further challenged by digital communications technologies which allow users to be producers as much as consumers, and the impact of social networks and the internet more broadly have suggested the emergence of a more participatory culture.
 This can be linked to a move away from studying the ‘text-audience’ relationship and towards a focus on the place of media reception in the routines of everyday life.

 This studio will encourage students to adopt an ethnographic approach to the study of audiences, by selecting a particular audience group and applying qualitative research methods to investigate the meanings and perspectives audiences generate and apply to their media use.

 Read the story by The Guardian.
 What does it suggest about TV?
 About horror movies?
 Who are the ‘experts’ here?
 How is this linked to arguments around the value of popular culture?
 We will discuss these issues in the studio.

 Outline the first seven weeks of study

 The first few weeks of the studio will survey the history and theory of audience studies, in order to set the context for the ethnographic study of contemporary media audiences:

 - Magic bullet theories

 - Agenda setting

 - Active Audiences